itmeson/c-labscience/src/lessons/week1.rst

     * What do you wonder?
 (What questions can we answer about it?)

  3. Prepare instructions for your unit -- explain how to make your composed unit and your partitioned unit from the original.
 Pass these to another group.

- 4. In each group, using the unit that has been passed to you:

-    * express relationships between your original units and these new ones
-    * For each of the things we measured yesterday, make a prediction about whether the measurement in the new units will have a greater or lesser value  (DO NOT COMPUTE OR MEASURE -- JUST PREDICT -- WRITE DOWN WHAT YOU THINK AND WHY)
-    * Compute your height using the new units (for each person in your group), and compute at least 6 of the measurements in the table

- 5. We'll put all these new measurements in a table, and compare to the measurements the original groups got with their units.

- 6. Reflection:

-    * How do your three units compare to a standard measurement system?
-    * How is using someone else's units like (or unlike) converting between standard and metric systems?
-    * How did your choices for partitioning, composing, and naming make your work easier or harder?
-    * What do you need in order to be able to do these computations on your own?